reading

 -

-Finished first 30 minutes of Quantum Computing Lecture: Robin Kaarsgaard "Free Quantum Computing"
+Finished first 30 minutes of Quantum Computing Lecture: Robin Kaarsgaard "Free Quantum Computing" on May 5th.

 I think it is important to watch stuff, where I understand only ~20%